-Inventories comprise finished goods, which are valued at the lower of cost and net realizable value, on a first-in, first-out basis.
-The Company evaluates the carrying value of inventories on a regular basis, taking into account anticipated future sales compared with quantities on hand, and the remaining shelf life of goods on hand.
-Included in inventories is the acquired Qbrezxa finished goods inventory which includes a fair value step-up of \$6.5 million.
-The \$6.5 million was fully expensed within cost of sales for the year ended December 31, 2021, as the inventory was sold to customers.
+Inventories are recorded at the lower of cost or net realizable value, with cost determined on a first-in, first-out basis.
+The Company periodically reviews the composition of inventory in order to identify excess, obsolete, slow-moving or otherwise non-saleable items taking into account anticipated future sales compared with quantities on hand, and the remaining shelf life of goods on hand.
+If non-saleable items are observed and there are no alternate uses for the inventory, the Company records a write-down to net realizable value in the period that the decline in value is first recognized.
+The Company's inventory reserves were \$0.4 million and zero at December 31, 2022 and 2021, respectively.